 Check flights and hotel offers for the United States:

-Where to stay
+5. Where to stay in the US?

 There is a still cheap option of hostels throughout the USA, check it out here, suitable for budget (and young) travelers.

-For latest offers on hotels from our providers use search form below:
+For the latest offers on hotels from our providers use the search form below:

-For inner city transport, you can use commuter trains or underground if available, taxi service or any online transport service such as Uber or Lyft.
+For inner-city transport, you can use commuter trains or underground if available, taxi service or any online transport service such as Uber or Lyft.

-If you prefer to drive, you can rent a car and explore state by state (or city to city), but due to distances driving could be tiresome activity for longer trips.
+If you prefer to drive, you can rent a car and explore state by state (or city to city), but due to distances driving could be a tiresome activity for longer trips.

-The melting pot of cultures is reflected in local dishes, so you have New York pizza, with specific toppings and base, slightly different from its origins in Italy, barbecue comes with different sauces, depending on a state, steaks have different flavors and recipes (but sizes are mainly large) sea food styles are different from coast to coast and ethnic foods have unique, American characteristics.
+The melting pot of cultures is reflected in local dishes, so you have New York pizza, with specific toppings and base, slightly different from its origins in Italy, barbecue comes with different sauces, depending on a state, steaks have different flavors and recipes (but sizes are mainly large) seafood styles are different from coast to coast and ethnic foods have unique, American characteristics.

 You shouldn’t miss bagels in New York, Texas barbecue, New York pizza, Tex-Mex in Texas, spicy New Orleans food, fish in Seattle.
 And don’t forget to match all this food with California wine and local beer.

-And to end up on a sweet note: chocolate chip cookies, brownies, cupcakes, cheesecakes and apple pies are all available to complete your meal.
+And to end up on a sweet note: chocolate chip cookies, brownies, cupcakes, cheesecakes, and apple pies are all available to complete your meal.

 How safe is the US for tourists and to move around?
-As this is very diverse country with 50 distinctive states, safety level varies from place to place and also with major cities and tourist destinations.
-In general terms, the US is quite safe for tourists, but attention needs to be paid to petty crime, aggressive homeless people, dangerous traffic or natural hazards (hurricanes and tornadoes, mostly).
-Pickpocketing is also something to pay attention around famous tourist landmarks.
+As this is a very diverse country with 50 distinctive states, safety level varies from place to place and also with major cities and tourist destinations.
+In general terms, the US is quite safe for tourists, but attention needs to be paid to petty crime, aggressive homeless people, dangerous traffic, or natural hazards (hurricanes and tornadoes, mostly).
+Pickpocketing is also something to pay attention to around famous tourist landmarks.

-Since it is very diverse country, prices and cost of your trip largely depend on where you will be traveling in the US.
+Since it is a very diverse country, the prices and cost of your trip largely depend on where you will be traveling in the US.
 Also, it depends on which attractions you will be visiting as Theme parks can be costly, especially for families.

 Prices throughout the US are almost the same for common items, with slight variation, but major cities, such as New York, Los Angeles, San Francisco or Washington DC are the most expensive for general tourism.